Jefferson County Public Schools (Kentucky)

-Jefferson County Public Schools (JCPS) is a public school district located in Jefferson County, Kentucky, and operating all but one of the public schools in the county.
-It is governed by an elected seven-member Board of Education, which selects and hires a superintendent, who serves as the system's chief executive.
+Jefferson County Public Schools (JCPS) is a public school district located in Jefferson County, Kentucky, United States, and operating all but one of the public schools in the county.
+It is governed by an elected seven-member board of education, which selects and hires a superintendent, who serves as the system's chief executive.

-JCPS operates 167 schools with 96,000 students, making it the 29th-largest school district in the United States.
-In 2020–21 the system had a $1.8 billion budget and more than 18,000 employees.
-With a fleet of more than 1,500 vehicles, it operates one of the 10 largest transportation systems in the nation.
-Jefferson County's total population stands at approximately 760,000 — by far the largest in Kentucky.
+JCPS operates 169 schools with around 96,000 students, making it the 30th-largest school district in the U.S. In 2025–26 the system had a $2.35 billion budget and more than 18,000 employees.
+Jefferson County's total population stands at approximately 780,000 – by far the largest in Kentucky.

 Board of education

 The seven members of the Jefferson County Board of Education (JCBE) are elected by general election to four-year terms.
 Each board member is responsible for an area of Jefferson County and the schools contained therein.
-The Superintendent, Dr. Marty Pollio, serves as secretary to the board at all meetings.
-The current board members are (in order of district number) Diane Porter, Dr. Chris Kolb, James Craig, Joseph Marshall, Linda Duncan, Rev. Daniel Corrie Shull, and Sarah McIntosh.
+The Superintendent, Dr. Brian Yearwood, serves as secretary to the board at all meetings.
+The current board members are (in order of district number) Gail Logan Strange, Tricia Lister, James Craig, Trevin Bass, Linda Duncan, Corrie Shull (Board Chair), and Taylor Everett.

-The board was very proactive in year 2011 and into 2012 regarding the request for a curriculum management audit, and work on a much needed strategic plan.
-The results of the audit were published in January 2012.
-The board reviewed the report and with board support Hargens followed through on the recommendations.
-The Strategic Plan-Vision 2015 was approved by the board on May 29, 2012.
-The process beginning at a much needed board retreat in October 2011 resulted in this important document.
-In addition, in 2011 the board approved Board Operating Principles to improve board governance.